-For more information on Prisma Health’s COVID-19 vaccine distribution, sites and news, visit: https://prismahealth.org/coronavirus/covid-19-vaccine
+For information on Prisma Health’s COVID-19 vaccine distribution, sites and news, visit: https://prismahealth.org/coronavirus/covid-19-vaccine

-Will the vaccine be mandatory for students, faculty & scholars?
+Will the COVID-19 vaccine be mandatory for students, faculty & scholars?

-No, the vaccine will be free for students, faculty & scholars.
+No, the vaccine is free for everyone.
 For additional details, visit SC Department of Health and Environmental Control’s (SC DHEC) COVID-19 Vaccine and Vaccination FAQs page here.

 Those needing to take time off are asked to do so through the normal process.
 Please connect directly with your supervisor or preceptor at Prisma Health and/or your university faculty/coordinators to discuss any time away from your clinical rotation.